jorgechato/thumbnail-api/README.md

 I decided to use Bull for queueing because it's a simple and easy to use library that allows us to use Redis as a queueing system.
 It has a simple API and it's easy to integrate with Nestjs.

+**Why K8S?**

+I decided to use K8S because it's a great tool for deploying and managing containerized applications.
+It allows us to easily scale our application and it's easy to integrate with CI/CD tools like Jenkins or Gitlab CI.
+It also allows us to easily monitor our application and set up alerts.
+The usage of multiple replicas and redis as a queueing system allows us to easily scale our application horizontally in case we need to handle more requests.

 ## Requirements

 - Node.js